Falkonergården: History

 In 1662, Crown Prince Christian went on a European journey which took him to Louis XIV's court where he was first introduced to falconry.
 Back in Denmark, he established Falkonergården as a facility for stabling of peregrine falcons in 1670.
-It was situated next to the Ladegård Canal at his mother queen downer Sophie Amalie's new summer retreat Prinsessegården in Hollænderbyen (as Frederiksberg was then called) to the west of Copenhagen.
+It was situated next to the Ladegård Canal at his mother Queen Sophie Amalie's new summer retreat Prinsessegården in Hollænderbyen (as Frederiksberg was then called) to the west of Copenhagen.
 The peregrine falcons were annually brought home from Iceland and Norway, which were then ruled from Denmark.
 The birds were used by the king for falconry but also as highly praised gifts for foreign rulers by the Danish kings on their journeys abroad.
 Falkonergården was in the beginning referred to as Jagt-Huset ("The Hunting House") and occasionally also used for stabling of the king's hunting dogs.

 The street Falkoner Allé is Falkonergården's former driveway and was former driveway and was gated at each end.
 A stone bridge was built across the Ladegård Canal from where a track ran north, providing royal hunting parties with a shortcut on their way to Jægersborg Dyrehave.
 It was expanded into a wider, tree-lined avenue used for hunting in 1750 and later developed into the busy thoroughfare Jagtvej.